 Variables That Impact Phenobarbital Side Effect Emergence

 Numerous factors can determine how or if Phenobarbital Side Effects emerge.
 Some of these factors include dose, formulation, any previous medical condition, drug interactions, and the condition for which one is taking it.
 To a degree, doctors can assess how likely it is that a given patient will experience adverse reactions and give them information about it, but it is not an exact science.
-Variables that can impact side effect emergence include:

 - Other substances – the use of medications, alcohol, and street drugs can all cause side effects to occur.
 It interacts with alcohol, birth control pills, steroids, and estrogen replacement pills.

 - Race – certain races may be more likely to experience adverse reactions than others due to their altered metabolic status.

 - Taking the medication with food